 Foraging Guide: Ground Elder

-Abundant in gardens, grass verges and shady woodland fringes, ground elder is an easy-to-find edible weed of the carrot family that makes a tasty salsa verde.
+Abundant in gardens, grass verges and shady woodland fringes, ground elder is an easy-to-find edible weed that makes a tasty salsa verde.

 5th April 2024 | Words by Dave Hamilton